 On one hand, Janet Stilson is a journalist.
 On the other, she writes scripts, novels and short stories that largely fall in the grounded sci-fi and fantasy genres and illuminate the human condition in provocative ways.

-Janet’s novel, “The Juice,” is a dystopian, cyberpunk tale that was inspired by her work as an editor and reporter, interviewing execs at big media companies about where the heck we’re all going.
-It was published by Dragon Moon Press on Feb.
-9, 2021.
+Janet’s novels, “The Juice” and “Universe of Lost Messages,” are dystopian, cyberpunk tales that were inspired by her work as an editor and reporter, interviewing execs at big media companies about where the heck we’re all going.
+“Juice” was published by Dragon Moon Press on Feb.
+9, 2021, and “Universe” is scheduled for release May 14, 2024.
 Her short story “Imaginary Children” was published by Asimov’s magazine in July 2020.